Bulgaria during World War II: International situation

 Two weeks after a visit to Germany in August 1943, Bulgarian Tsar Boris III died suddenly on 28 August aged 49.
-There was speculation that he was poisoned - a recent meeting with Hitler had not been cordial - but no culprit was found.
+There was speculation that he was poisoned – a recent meeting with Hitler had not been cordial – but no culprit was found.
 A motive for an assassination is difficult to establish: it would have been a great risk for Germans, Soviets, and British; it was uncertain who might replace Boris at the centre of the Bulgarian state.
 A post-mortem in the 1990s established that an infarction in the left side of the heart was the direct cause of death.
-According to the diary of the German attache in Sofia at the time, Colonel von Schoenebeck, the two German physicians who attended to the tsar – Sajitz and Hans Eppinger – both believed that Boris died from the same poison Dr. Eppinger had allegedly found two years earlier in the postmortem examination of the Greek prime minister Ioannis Metaxas.
+According to the diary of the German attache in Sofia at the time, Colonel Carl-August von Schoenebeck, the two German physicians who attended to the tsar – Sajitz and Hans Eppinger – both believed that Boris died from the same poison Dr. Eppinger had allegedly found two years earlier in the postmortem examination of the Greek prime minister Ioannis Metaxas.
 His six-year-old son Simeon II succeeded to the throne.
 Because of Simeon's age, a regency council was set up, headed by Prime Minister Bogdan Filov, who gave up that office on 9 September.
 The new Prime Minister from 14 September 1943, Dobri Bozhilov, was in most respects as pro-German.
 Boris had begun to seek Bulgaria's escape from war, and the regency, which lacked his authority abroad and at home, made similar designs.
 Bozhilov intensified negotiations with the western Allies, fearing the fate of Benito Mussolini's government.

 On 19 November 1943 the first heavy bombing of Bulgarian cities by the Allies took place.
 After further raids and an even heavier attack on Sofia on 30 March 1944, many inhabitants fled the city.
 Major Frank Thompson of the Special Operations Executive was parachuted in to rendezvous with the Bulgarian Resistance, but was captured and executed for espionage in June 1944.

 After April 1944, the Soviets increased pressure on Bulgaria to abandon the Axis alliance.
 Bulgaria had maintained diplomatic relations with the Soviet Union while being a member of the Axis Powers.

 On 1 June 1944 Filov sacked Bozhilov, in the hope of placating internal opposition and the Allies.
 Filov had reluctantly decided the alliance with Germany should end.
 Ivan Bagryanov took over as prime minister.
 Filov tried to play for time, hoping that an Allied landing in the Balkans would allow Bulgaria to join the Allies without the loss of the new territories in Thrace and Macedonia, and avoid the German occupation of Bulgaria that would follow an immediate change in sides.
 But the invasion of Normandy on 6 June ended any possibility of a major western Allied offensive in the Balkans.
 Meanwhile, Soviet westward offensives continued apace.
 Also at this time, German forces were being withdrawn from Greece, and Bulgaria had lost its strategic significance to the western Allies.